 The two series were produced and marketed at the same time and have many direct connections.
 Most importantly, both series are arranged into thirty-six distinct shared-subject groups which were published in the same sequential order (and at the same time) in both series.
 Rakusan referred to these groups as 畵選 (画選), gasen, 'print selections' (as in the series title).
 However, this same-subject group which has members in both series is more accurately described as a theme, 画題, gadai (lit. 'print theme'), and in discussions here that terminology has been substituted.

-Rakusan planned to publish five Fan Series designs (one design in each of five different fan silhouette shapes) for each of thirty-six themes.
+For each of the thirty-six themes Rakusan planned to publish five Fan Series designs (one design in each of five different fan silhouette shapes).
 He typically first assembled a Fan Series group and then painted the 36 Series design to unite those elements and thereby define the theme subject.
 The original names Rakusan used for twenty-three of his thirty-six themes (which also served as the individual titles for their 36 Series designs) are documented and have been retained here.
-Similarly constructed names taken wherever possible from other Rakusan titles have been created for the remaining themes until Rakusan's original names can be determined.
+Similarly constructed temporary names (taken wherever possible from other Rakusan titles) have been created for the remaining themes until Rakusan's original names can be determined.
 A few older style names are followed by modern transcriptions enclosed in parentheses.